 While the durability of traditional plastic bags makes them suitable for long-term storage and transportation, it also contributes to their environmental impact, as they can persist in landfills and natural environments for extended periods without breaking down.

-Unlike biodegradable plastic bags, traditional plastic bags do not undergo biodegradation but rather fragmentation into smaller pieces over time, leading to potential environmental pollution and harm to wildlife.
+biodegradable plastic bags, traditional plastic bags do not undergo biodegradation but rather fragmentation into smaller pieces over time, leading to potential environmental pollution and harm to wildlife.

 In summary, while the shelf life of biodegradable plastic bags may be comparable to traditional plastic bags under ideal storage conditions, their biodegradability offers a distinct advantage in terms of environmental impact and end-of-life disposal options.